funnycode-org/Funnycode/index.md

 ## Welcome to Funnycode Organization

-The Funnycode Organization is a source interest organization from china.
-We focus on go, java, cloud native, microservice.
+We provide source code learning based on Chinese annotations, and focus on go, java, cloud native, microservice.

 ## What we plan to do?